cairo-book/cairo-book/src/appendix-01-keywords.md

 - `continue` - Continue to the next loop iteration
 - `else` - Fallback for `if` and `if let` control flow constructs
 - `enum` - Define an enumeration
-- `extern` - Function defined at the compiler level using hint available at Cairo 1 level with this declaration
+- `extern` - Function defined at the compiler level that can be compiled to CASM
 - `false` - Boolean false literal
 - `fn` - Define a function
 - `if` - Branch based on the result of a conditional expression